-CODE OF THE TOWN OF ESOPUS NEW YORK, v15 Updated 04-01-2009 / PART II GENERAL LEGISLATION / Chapter 80, FLOOD DAMAGE PREVENTION / § 80-11.
-Purpose of floodplain development permit; fees.
+CODE OF THE TOWN OF ESOPUS NEW YORK, v20 Updated 03-01-2012 / PART II GENERAL LEGISLATION / Chapter 80, FLOOD DAMAGE PREVENTION / § 80-12.
+Floodplain development permit.

-§ 80-11.
-Purpose of floodplain development permit; fees.
+§ 80-12.
+Floodplain development permit.

 - A. Purpose.
-A floodplain development permit is hereby established for all construction and other development to be undertaken in areas of special flood hazard in this community for the purpose of protecting its citizens from increased flood hazards and ensuring that new development is constructed in a manner that minimizes its exposure to flooding.
+A floodplain development permit is hereby established for all construction and other development to be undertaken in areas of special flood hazard in this community for the purpose of protecting its citizens from increased flood hazards and insuring that new development is constructed in a manner that minimizes its exposure to flooding.
 It shall be unlawful to undertake any development in an area of special flood hazard, as shown on the Flood Insurance Rate Map enumerated in § 80-6, without a valid floodplain development permit.
-Application for a permit shall be made on forms furnished by the local administrator and may include, but not be limited to, plans, in duplicate, drawn to scale and showing the nature, location, dimensions and elevations of the area in question, existing or proposed structures, fill, storage of materials, drainage facilities and the location of the foregoing. - B. Fees.
-All applications for a floodplain development permit shall be accompanied by an application fee of .^{EN(46)} In addition, the applicant shall be responsible for reimbursing the Town of Esopus for any additional costs necessary for review, inspection and approval of this project.
-The local administrator may require a deposit of not more than \$500 to cover these additional costs.
+Application for a permit shall be made on forms furnished by the local administrator and may include, but not be limited to plans, in duplicate, drawn to scale and showing the nature, location, dimensions, and elevations of the area in question, existing or proposed structures, fill, storage of materials, drainage facilities, and the location of the foregoing. - B. Fees.
+All applications for a floodplain development permit shall be accompanied by an application fee of \$100.
+In addition, the applicant shall be responsible for reimbursing the Town of Esopus for any additional costs necessary for review, inspection and approval of this project.
+The local administrator may require a deposit of no more than \$500 to cover these additional costs.

-CODE OF THE TOWN OF ESOPUS NEW YORK, v15 Updated 04-01-2009 / PART II GENERAL LEGISLATION / Chapter 80, FLOOD DAMAGE PREVENTION / § 80-12.
-Permit application.
+CODE OF THE TOWN OF ESOPUS NEW YORK, v20 Updated 03-01-2012 / PART II GENERAL LEGISLATION / Chapter 80, FLOOD DAMAGE PREVENTION / § 80-13.
+Application for permit.

-§ 80-12.
-Permit application.
+§ 80-13.
+Application for permit.

 The applicant shall provide the following information as appropriate.
-Additional information may be required on the permit application form:
+Additional information may be required on the permit application form.

-A. The proposed elevation, in relation to mean sea level, of the lowest floor (including basement or cellar) of any new or substantially improved structure to be located in Zones A1 through A30, AE or AH or Zone A if base flood elevation data is available.
-Upon completion of the lowest floor, the permittee shall submit to the local administrator the as-built elevation, certified by a licensed professional engineer or surveyor.
+A. The proposed elevation, in relation to mean sea level, of the lowest floor (including basement or cellar) of any new or substantially improved structure to be located in Zones A1-A30, AE or AH, or Zone A if base flood elevation data are available.
+Upon completion of the lowest floor, the permitee shall submit to the local administrator the as-built elevation, certified by a licensed professional engineer or surveyor.